 Ever thought of what it would take to get yourself out of a scary and most likely dangerous personal situation?
 If you answered no then you are probably under the impression that something terrible can only happen to "other" people.
 For those who answered yes, at least you are aware of the real world that we all have to survive in (if you are interested in understanding more on this mindset check out this recent post, Rousing the Female Warrior Spirit).
-Acknowledging that bad people are out there is not paranoia, its a fact, and it doesn't mean that we are overly aggressive females because we want to be confident enough to walk through life knowing that if a situation did arise putting us or our families in danger, that we at least have some training in how to deal with it.
+Acknowledging that bad people are out there is not paranoia, its a fact, and it doesn't mean that we are overly aggressive women because we want to be confident enough to walk through life knowing that if a situation did arise putting us or our families in danger, that we at least have some training in how to deal with it.

 Being a women and marital artist, I've seen a lot of "self defense" courses and honestly they have always left me questioning that there had to be a better way to train for these situations.
 Most courses jump right into how to smash some guy's Adam's Apple into his throat and then go through a number of complex techniques that I know as a martial artist would not work in a real life situation, especially for women.